JuanSync7/RISC-V/docs/architecture/performance.md

 - **Data Access:** 1-3 cycles (depending on memory wait states)
 - **Cache Hit:** 1 cycle (with instruction cache)

+### Quality of Service (QoS) Impact

+The Quality of Service (QoS) Management Unit plays a crucial role in optimizing memory performance and overall system responsiveness by prioritizing critical transactions and mitigating memory stalls.
+By dynamically assigning QoS levels to instruction fetches and data accesses, the core ensures that high-priority operations (e.g., exceptions, debug accesses) receive preferential treatment, reducing their latency and improving system predictability.

+**Key Contributions:**
+- **Prioritized Access:** Critical memory requests are granted higher priority, reducing their effective latency even under heavy memory contention.
+- **Reduced Stalls:** By actively managing memory access, the QoS unit helps minimize pipeline stalls caused by memory wait states, contributing to a higher effective IPC.
+- **Improved Responsiveness:** Ensures that time-sensitive operations are completed within their deadlines, enhancing the real-time capabilities of the core.
+- **Violation Monitoring:** The QoS monitor tracks potential violations, providing valuable insights into system bottlenecks and areas for further optimization.

 ### Branch Prediction Performance

 #### Branch Prediction Accuracy